benarinoam/UsersGitHubRepositories/README.md

 # UsersGitHubRepositories

-This App gets users Repositories List With GitHub API the UsersGitHubRepositories app use gitHub api to request :
+This App gets users Repositories List With GitHub API

+It Uses gitHub api to request :

 	1. Connects to GitHub API and gets all the users that match a search parameter \(string\).